rjfarmer/bbq/README.rst

 ``bbq`` is a one-zone nuclear network solver that uses MESA's microphysics for solving the change in composition from nuclear burning.
 It does this by integrating the change in composition due to nuclear burning at constant temperature and density with a semi-implicit midpoint rule.
-More details about the MESA implementation can be found in `Section 10.2 <https://ui.adsabs.harvard.edu/abs/2022arXiv220803651J/abstract>`_.
+More details about the MESA implementation can be found in `Section 10.2 of Jermyn et al 2023 <https://ui.adsabs.harvard.edu/abs/2022arXiv220803651J/abstract>`_.

 Installation